bkotara/solana-startup/README.md

 sudo ufw allow 22/tcp # We need ssh to work! sudo ufw allow 8000:10000/tcp # Really, we only need to allow the port range the validator is using; i.e. 8000:8020 (depending on your run script) sudo ufw allow 8000:10000/udp # Same as the above
-# sudo ufw allow 8900,8899/tcp # If you're allowing RPC access - not recommended for mainnet
+# sudo ufw allow 8900,8899/tcp # If you're allowing RPC access and using a narrow range above - RPC is not recommended for mainnet
 sudo ufw enable
 ```